legomushroom/drmhbot/README.md

 # drmhbot

-This is the source code for the [@DrudgeReportHeadlinesBot][bot].
-It posts the "main" headlines on the [Drudge Report][drudge] website to the [@DrudgeReportHeadlines][channel] Telegram channel.
+This is the source code for that powers [@DrudgeReportHeadlinesBot][bot].
+It posts the "main" [Drudge Report][drudge] headlines to the [@DrudgeReportHeadlines][channel] Telegram channel.

-The bot currently runs "serverlessly" on Heroku.
-[Heroku Scheduler][scheduler] runs the `main.py` file every hour on the hour.
+The bot is currently running "serverlessly" on Heroku.
+[Heroku Scheduler][scheduler] runs `hy src/main.hy` every hour on the hour.
 Persistence is handled using [Heroku Redis][redis].

+I hope to transition the bot to a "true" serverless environment one day.
-This codebase is by no means an example of sound engineering practice, but it seems to work well enough, and it doesn't cost me one penny to run.
+Until then, this seems to work well enough.
+And it doesn't cost me anything.

 [bot]: https://t.me/DrudgeReportHeadlinesBot
 [drudge]: https://drudgereport.com